fletchjp/MERG-Arduino-Software/TestEncoderKeypad/README.md

 This is the next step to move the keypad to I2C and see if that works.
 Yes it does.

+## matrixKeyboardUNO44pinsI2CEncoderEvent

+This moves the encoder to use the IOAbstraction event structure.
+This now works too.
+I have put in delay(5) in the encoder print to avoid missing digits.

 ## matrixKeyboardEncoderMEGA34

 Example of matrix keyboard support for MEGA with a 3 by 4 Keypad built into IoAbstraction with encoder